m3o/m3o/services/sms/README.md

-Send SMS messages
+Send text messages

 # SMS Service

-Send SMS messages in seconds.
+Send text messages via SMS.
 Integrate into any product for verification codes, links, reminders and more.
+Powered by Twilio.

 For the SMS policy see https://m3o.one/url/sms-policy